fxboxed/eugo/content/greece/_index.md

 tab = "Greece"
 type = 'countries'
 layout = 'cities'
-image = "/imgs/greece/thumbnail.jpeg"
+image = "/imgs/greece/thumbnail.webp"
-alt_txt = " Collage of Greeces's top tourist resorts at night."
+alt_txt = " Crowded Zakynthos beach with clear blue sky."
 +++

 Dreaming of a Greek getaway?
 Well, you're in for a treat.
 Greece is packed with spots that mix jaw-dropping views, rich history, and some of the best food you'll ever taste.